angular-experts-io/modern-angular-workshop/exercise-architecture/README.md

 },
 ```

-6. With this setup in place, let's validate if everything works as expected by running `ng lint`, the output should show new errors, `There is no policy allowing dependencies...`, the files are now correctly recognized as belonging to a specific architectural type, but our default rule is `disallow` which means no file can depend on another if it wa not explicitly allowed...
+6. With this setup in place, let's validate if everything works as expected by running `ng lint`, the output should show new errors, `There is no policy allowing dependencies...`, the files are now correctly recognized as belonging to a specific architectural type, but our default rule is `disallow` which means no file can depend on another if it was not explicitly allowed...

 7. Let's fix that by providing the last missing part, the policies in the `'boundaries/dependencies'` `policies: []` array which will unlock specific dependencies between architectural building blocks